TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 [www.usajobs.gov]( www.usajobs.gov)

 This is a Work At Home (**WAH**) position assigned to the Area Census Office (ACO) in Lakewood, CO.
 The Initial duty station is the selectee's home address (work-from-home position) until the opening of the ACO in  **Lakewood, CO**.
 At that time the employee will report to the ACO as their regular place of work.
 To be considered, applicants **MUST CURRENTLY RESIDE** in the Lakewood commuting area.
 A supervisory trial period may be required.
 Relocation will not be paid.

-* Additional Positions:

-The [Census Jobs 2020](https://2020census.gov/jobs?eml=gd&utm_medium=email&utm_source=govdelivery) page is live!
-Apply here to become a "Census Taker" ("Enumerator") and to support the census data collection effort.

-Avialable Jobs:

-* **Recruiting assistants** travel throughout geographic areas to visit with community-based organizations, attend promotional events and conduct other recruiting activities.

-* **Office operations supervisors** assist in the management of office functions and day-to-day activities in one or more functional areas, including payroll, personnel, recruiting, field operations and support.

-* **Clerks** perform various administrative and clerical tasks to support various functional areas, including payroll, personnel, recruiting, field operations and support.

-* **Census field supervisors** conduct fieldwork to support and conduct on-the-job training for census takers and/or to follow-up in situations where census takers have confronted issues, such as not gaining entry to restricted areas.

-* **Census takers** work in the field.
-Some field positions require employees to work during the day to see addresses on buildings.
-Other field positions require interviewing the public, so employees must be available to work when people are usually at home, such as in the evening and on weekends.

-* Past Positions:

-**COLORADO**

 **Partnership Specialist (Vietnamese), GG-0301-11/12**